Ultimate Morocco Adventure

 How will I communicate using my phone?

-If you don't do this, you can still buy a physical SIM card once you arrive in Morocco, but this is more difficult and you risk losing your native SIM while it is out of your phone.
+You can also buy a physical SIM card after arrival, but that option is less convenient and comes with the risk of misplacing your regular SIM card while it is out of your phone.

 How much cash should I bring?